panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 console.log('cafe\u0301'); // => 'café'
 console.log('café');       // => 'café'
 ```
-`'cafe\u0301'` and `'café'` literals have slightly different code units, but both are rendered the same symbols sequence `café`.
+`'cafe\u0301'` and `'café'` literals have slightly different code units, but both are rendered the same sequence of symbols `café`.

 > **The length of a String** is the number of elements (i.e., 16-bit values) within it. [...]
 Where ECMAScript operations interpret String values, each element is interpreted as a single UTF-16 code unit.